 Jane Chapman’s illustrations are beautiful and are drawn on pale blue, pink and lilac backgrounds which contrast with the vibrant colours of the flowers.
 We love the expressions on the penguins’ faces and my daughter likes Rosemary the little bluebird who is Wellington’s special friend.
 The animals that come to visit are not all animals that you would associate with snow, we particularly like the koalas (especially the little one who falls asleep in an elephant’s trunk!).

 There is so much potential for using this book in the classroom.
-As well as stimulating discussions about friendship and following your dreams it could also be used to initiate discussions about what flowers need to grow – seeds, sunlight, water etc. If it is the wrong time of the year to grow flowers children could also make their own Magical Snow Garden.
+As well as stimulating discussions about friendship and following your dreams it can also be used to initiate discussions about what flowers need to grow – seeds, sunlight, water etc. Children could also make their own Magical Snow Garden using craft materials.

 I gave my daughter free range with our art supplies and the contents of my sewing box.
 She had a wonderful time creating flowers for her own Magical Snow Garden (can you see the sewing she did on the flower on the left?).
 You could create a wonderful classroom display of Magical Snow Gardens either using individual pictures or asking the children to create individual flowers for one big picture.